U.S. Students and Professors Study Group

 Angela Ferrario is the U.S. Liaison for Study Groups to Reggio Emilia, working in collaboration with Reggio Children since 1994.
-She is also one of the U.S. representatives to the Reggio Children International Network.
-Angela is the Founder of International Study Tours, LLC, which she established in 2005 for the creation of educational travel initiatives in collaboration with U.S. and International colleagues.
+She the Founder of International Study Tours, LLC, established in 2005 for the creation of educational travel initiatives in collaboration with U.S. and International colleagues.

 World Renowned Schools

 The experience of the Municipal Infant Toddler Centers and Preschools of Reggio Emilia is the subject of interest, research and exchange on the part of students, teachers, teacher educators, researchers, administrators, and political and cultural figures from all over Italy and throughout the world.

 The context and history of this community is highly regarded, rooted in not only pedagogical choices but also political, cultural and ethical choices made following WWII in support of a new democratic society.

 - Introductory meeting and welcome lunch on Sunday March 22 followed by a walking tour of the town.

 - Visits to the Preschools and Infant Toddler Centers of the Municipality of Reggio Emilia